paulmthompson/WhiskerTracking.jl/docs/Kinematics_Mechanics.rst

 .. image:: media/mouse_curvature.png

-<u>Estimation of curvature for a rodent whisker is nontrival.</u>  The quantity of
-curvature is most accurately estimated by an osculating circle.
+:underline:`Estimation of curvature for a rodent whisker is nontrival.`  The quantity of curvature is most accurately estimated by an osculating circle.
 Indeed, some groups have calculated curvature by finding the best fit circle, and then using the inverse of the radius to calculate curvature [CITE].
 However, this